neffo/earth-view-wallpaper-gnome-extension/README.md

 * User selectable refresh intervals (default is once per day)
 * Optional: keep images or clean up after (later is default)
 * View location on Google Maps, Bing Maps, Gnome Maps, OpenStreetMaps
-* Place pin on a map in settings/about
+* Place pin on a map in settings
+* Adjustable indicator brightness (to match themes better)

 ## TODO

+* Migrate to Champlain for Map View (in prefs)
 * Location relative to user
 * Pixel scale